harg74/ML_ZoomCamp_2022/capstone_project_one/HOW_TO.md

 ![endpoint](resources/endpoint.png)

-For more details and other deployment locations visit[the official bentoctl GitHub](https://github.com/bentoml/bentoctl)!
+For more details and other deployment locations visit [the official bentoctl GitHub](https://github.com/bentoml/bentoctl)!